hujhax/austin-improv-wiki/Blood, Sweat, and Cheers.md

 * Photography -- [[Jon Bolden]]

 ## History
-The production process has involved eight months of intensive cheerleading training for the cast, and the show was waitlisted for seven months for the [[Salvage Vanguard Theater]] mainstage.
+The production process involved eight months of intensive cheerleading training for the cast, and the show was waitlisted for seven months for the [[Salvage Vanguard Theater]] mainstage.

-The show will run at 8pm, Thursday to Saturday, from 5/30/13 to 6/9/13 at the [[Salvage Vanguard Theater]].
+The show ran at 8pm, Thursday to Saturday, from 5/30/13 to 6/9/13 at the [[Salvage Vanguard Theater]].

 Several cast members played as an exhibition team in *[[Theatresports]]* on 5/25/13.